neondatabase/zenith-docs/docs/introduction.md

 ## What Does Zenith Do?

-Zenith’s chief innovation is the separation of storage and compute.
+Zenith’s main innovation is the separation of storage and compute.
 By dividing these processes, database software can increase availability and scale.
 This can also substantially reduce costs.

 The separation of storage and compute processes means creating database systems so that all persistent data is stored on a remote, network-attached source.
 In this type of database architecture, local storage holds transient data.
 When necessary, users can rebuild local storage from the persistent storage data.